BrianSturgis/JanWeek6Project/README.md

 ### Setup/Installation Requirements

 ## GIT HUB
-- the MARS at the bottom of the interface is meant to call a currency that does not exist and is meant to demonstrate that.
+- the MARS button at the bottom of the interface is meant to call a currency that does not exist and is meant to demonstrate that.
 - repository location (https://github.com/BrianSturgis/Janweek6project
 - open through a git terminal or clone editor.
 - got to repo location.